MelnikovAG/adconk.github.io/resume.md

 Interests
 ---------
-To positively and irrevocably impact the world with a diverse set skills honed over time as a software engineer, web developer, technology manager, community activator, and events organizer.
+To positively impact the world with a diverse set of skills honed over time as a software engineer, web developer, technology manager, community activator, and events organizer.

 Projects